Updated Tue Sept 15

 Q. Can I still enter buildings on campus?

 A. All buildings on the Keene State College campus are currently closed to the public in order to ensure health and safety for our community members.

 Q. When is the Commencement ceremony for 2020 graduates going to be held?

-A. This year’s Commencement ceremony has been postponed to October 3, 2020.
+A. This year’s Commencement ceremony will be held virtually on October 3, 2020.